openfisca/openfisca-survey-manager/.conda/README.md

 ⚠️ Warning, the current token expires on 2025/01/14.
 Check existing tokens and their expiration dates on Anaconda.org website and its [_Access_ section](https://anaconda.org/openfisca/settings/access).

-## Manual actions before initializing the CI
+## Manual actions before initializing the CI or to test the conda packaging

+Before initializing the CI the conda package was created locally.
+Now, the conda packaging is done by the CI.
+Nevertheless, if you want to test it, this section describes how a package is built and uploaded.

 To create a conda package for this repository you can do the following in the project root folder:

-- Edit the `.conda/meta.yaml` and update it if needed with:
+1. Edit the `.conda/meta.yaml` and update it if needed with:
     - Version number
     - Hash SHA256
     - Package URL on PyPi
+  Or check how it is automated in the `publish-to-conda` step of the GitHub Actions `.github/workflow.yml` and its `Update meta.yaml` step.

-- Build & Upload the package:
+2. Build package:
     - `conda install -c anaconda conda-build anaconda-client`
+      (`conda-build` to build the package and [anaconda-client](https://github.com/Anaconda-Platform/anaconda-client) to push the package to anaconda.org)
     - `conda build .conda`

+3. Upload the package to Anaconda.org, but DON'T do it if you don't want to publish your locally built package as an official OpenFisca-Survey-Manager library:
     - `anaconda login`
     - `anaconda upload openfisca-survey-manager-<VERSION>-py_0.tar.bz2`